-Yutog Yontan Gonpo (8th century): the Physician King of Tibet, with the Five Buddhas above and the tutelary deity Hayagriva below.
+Yutog Yontan Gonpo (12th century): the Physician King of Tibet, with the Five Buddhas above and the tutelary deity Hayagriva below.
 There are allegedly two Yutog Yontan Gonpos - referred to as the Elder and Younger.
 The younger Yutog is the originator of the Yutog Nyingtig cycle of 'Revealed Treasure' teachings.

 At the top center is the buddha Akshobhya with one face and two hands holding to the heart with the right a vajra sceptre and with the left a skullcup in the lap.
 Seated in vajra posture he embraces the consort.
 At the left is buddha Ratnasambhava holding a jewel to the heart and embracing the consort.
 Below is buddha Vairochana holding a wheel to the heart.
 At the right is buddha Amitabha holding a lotus flower.
 Below is buddha Amoghasiddhi holding a visva-vajra to the heart.
 All are in similar appearance, embracing a consort, seated on a lotus blossom and surrounded by radiant light.

 At the middle right and left are four standing goddesses holding a flute, horn, lute and a mirror.
 Beautiful in appearance with flowing garments they stand on lotus seats surrounded by light.